 He achieved spikes in form with regular appearances during the loan periods at Watford and Bournemouth, before a three-year run of relative consistency since his permanent move to the south coast.

-The chart below shows Ake's positional development, revealing a versatility which would appeal to the likes of Pep Guardiola, who has moved defensive midfielder Fernandinho into central defence to cover the injured Aymeric Laporte.
+The chart below shows Ake's positional development, revealing a versatility which would appeal to the likes of Pep Guardiola, who moved defensive midfielder Fernandinho into central defence to cover Aymeric Laporte.

 Speaking after scoring his first goal in the Premier League with Bournemouth back in 2016, Ake said: "I can't complain playing at centre-back.
 If you play, you play.
 I'm delighted to be able to come in and score straight away."

-It would appear the Dutchman still fancies a midfield role, having scored the winner from that position against Tottenham in May this year.
+It would appear the Dutchman still fancies a midfield role, having scored the winner from that position against Tottenham in May last year.

 After that game, Howe said: "Nathan enjoyed the midfield role, it's one that is natural to him and I think he likes the idea of playing there.
 The beauty of a player like Nathan is his versatility.
 I think he would play wherever we wanted him to."